Teach English in Taiwan

 Teachers generally find private students by advertising on the Web, handing out business cards, and through personal connections.

 Public school teaching jobs are harder to come by and generally better than other buxiban and kindergarten jobs.
 They usually offer above average pay, better benefits, and are tax-free (though this is not always the case.)
 Some have been known to offer half-pay for summer holidays.
 Public Schools are generally open from 8 a.m. to 4 p.m. and usually offer teachers more hours than other jobs.
-Although some public schools require a teaching degree, most positions are open to any native speaker with a degree.
+Although some public schools require a teaching degree, most positions are open to any native speaker with a BA degree, or preferably an MA degree with experience.

 These are very coveted and hard-to find jobs, generally filled by long-term expatriates.
 They normally pay much better than average wages and require a minimum of a Master’s Degree.
 The hours are extremely variable, including weekends.